Cant-Stop-Columbus/curbside-concerts/README.md

 # Curbside Concerts

-This repository contains the source code for Curbside Concerts, a charity project that Test Double is working on for [Can't Stop Columbus](https://cantstopcolumbus.web.app/).
+This repository contains the source code for Curbside Concerts / Send a Concert, a charity project that Test Double is working on with [Can't Stop Columbus](https://cantstopcolumbus.web.app/).

-Please see the [project BaseCamp](https://3.basecamp.com/4445163/projects/16536595) or the #cause-cantstopcolumbus channel in Slack for more information.

 ## Getting Started